indrayantom/ames_ggplot2_visualization/README.md

 # :star2:Ames Housing Prices : Data Visualization Hands-on:star2:

 This work is data visualization hands-on of Ames Housing Prices dataset, downloaded from Kaggle.
 Even though it looks simple, all plot were created attractively using a few of libraries and methods you may have never heard of before (includes Geospatial Visualization).
 This work was done in R (Rstudio) and tidyverse environment.
-Reviewed by my mentor at dibimbing.id wtih score 100/100 as he said, "*The visualization results are already on par with what is expected in the industry*" 👍.

 ![ide](https://img.shields.io/badge/RStudio-75AADB?style=for-the-badge&logo=RStudio&logoColor=white)
 ![kaggle](https://img.shields.io/badge/Kaggle-20BEFF?style=for-the-badge&logo=Kaggle&logoColor=white)